Giordyman2/Rings-of-Aether/src/site/notes/The Lore/Defendium.md

 Founded by the Lofanians, the guild has a very strong sense of honor and duty, as their principal objective is to defend the cities from monsters.

-Recently, thanks to the requests of the [[Sires\|Sires]], new subgroups that are specialized in protecting commercial routes and from specific magical threats have been created.
+Recently, thanks to the requests of the [[The Lore/Sires\|Sires]], new subgroups that are specialized in protecting commercial routes and from specific magical threats have been created.

 # Internal Structure